 The University of Warwick will be offering the Warwick Taught Masters Scholarship Scheme to support eligible postgraduate students in 2020/2021.
-Awards are set at up to £10,000 per student and available to eligible Home fee status students from under-represented groups who wish to start a postgraduate taught masters course in 2020/2021.
+The Scheme has £500,000 to allocate and we expect to make a minimum of 50 awards.
+Awards are set at up to £10,000 per student and available to eligible Home fee status and UK domicile EU students from under-represented groups who wish to start a postgraduate taught masters course in 2020/2021.

 How much could I receive?

 The Warwick Taught Masters scholarships are valued at up to £10,000.
 The scholarship will be paid as a contribution towards your tuition fees.

 Where a tuition fee is lower than £10,000, you will be awarded up to the amount to cover your tuition fee for 2020/2021 only.
 Awards are not transferable to stipends.

 Note: If you are in receipt of a full fee waiver, including in receipt of an NHS Bursary or Social Work Bursary, you will not be eligible for the award.

 Essential Eligibility Criteria

 In order to be eligible to apply you need to be able to answer yes to all three questions in Part 1 and at least one question from Part 2.
 Applications will not be considered for those who do not meet this eligibility criteria.